 Each subdirectory under this folder describes a built-in "skin".
-There are four files in each subdirectory for the CSS, the "details" file, the footer, and the header for that skin.
+There are five key files in each subdirectory:

 To improve an existing built-in skin, simply edit the appropriate files and recompile.